Mireille Miller-Young

-Mireille Miller-Young is an associate professor of feminist studies at the University of California, Santa Barbara.
+Mireille Miller-Young is an American academic who is an associate professor of feminist studies at the University of California, Santa Barbara.
 Her research explores race, gender, and sexuality in visual culture and sex industries in the United States.
 Miller-Young holds a PhD in American History from New York University.
 She describes herself as an "academic pornographer", a term originally adopted by Sander Gilman.

 Career

 A Taste for Brown Sugar

 Miller-Young's 2004 thesis, A Taste for Brown Sugar: Black Women in Pornography, examines the history of black women in pornography with ethnographic methods.
 The dissertation was published as a book in 2014, which was well-received.
 It has been described as a "must-read" building on the work of feminist scholars such as Angela Davis, Saidiya Hartman, and Celine Parreñas Shimizu.

 In 2015, It won the National Women's Studies Association Sara A. Whaley Book Prize and American Studies Association John Hope Franklin Publication Prize.